jasonmccreary/git-trim/README.md

 ## Disclaimer
 Some of the options in this command remove branches without warning.
 Once a branch is removed, it might not be recoverable.
-You are entirely responsible when running this command.
+You are solely responsible when running this command.

 ## Credits